 Established in 1981

-The aim of the course, under the guidance of specialized tutors, is to equip students with skills to enable them to make a decision about a possible future in craft.
-Students who are accepted for the full time course will gain experience and intensive tuition in a broad spectrum of crafts: Batik, Ceramics, Metalcraft & Silversmithing, Printmaking, Woven Textiles and Drawing.
+Students who are accepted for the full-time course will gain experience and intensive tuition in a broad spectrum of crafts: Batik, Ceramics, Metalcraft, Printmaking, Weaving and Drawing.
 Courses are practical and coincide with the abilities of the individual.
-From the outset, Grennan Mill offers a person with talent and a genuine desire to learn, a unique opportunity to explore many types of media.
+From the outset, Grennan Mill offers a person with talent, aptitude and a genuine desire to learn, a unique opportunity to explore many types of media.
 This hopefully gives every student the confidence to experiment and explore ideas and broaden their perspective on the work involved in all areas.
 The completion of the course results in an excellent level of competency in the use of the many tools and varied equipment across the craft spectrum at the Mill.